 Unlimited everything (sort of)

 The major carriers have moved towards unlimited plans--all you can eat calling and data for a flat monthly fee--but there are still some extra charges, like texting plans.
 Not so on the prepaid carriers.
 With those companies, your monthly fee gives you unlimited calling, texting, and data.
 Sort of.
 It should really be "unlimited," as there are limits.
-Check out the Cons section to learn about them.
+Check out the Cons section below to learn about them.

 No contracts.
 Cancel any time - for free